gksander/prettyGraph/README.md

 # prettyGraph
-A little JS package to generate pretty math graphs
+A little JS package to generate pretty math graphs.
+Built by Grant Sander, on top of:

-Built on top of the amazing packages: MathJax, JSXGraph and MathJS.
-The "worker" scripts is js/main.js.
+    * JSXGraph
+    * MathJax
+    * MathJS
+    * jsColor

+The scripts are found in the JS folder.
+PREPROS is used to concat, babel, and minify the scripts into main-dist.js.